Dentures Bellingham

 Are Implant Dentures More Expensive?

-It is true that implant dentures are more expensive than traditional ones, but if you compare the two types, you’ll quickly see why those implanted into the jawbone come at a higher cost.
-Unlike regular dentures in Bellingham that only sit on top of the gums, implants dentures are secured to the jawbone and fuse over time.
+Implant dentures are indeed more expensive than traditional ones, but if you compare the two types, you’ll quickly see why those implanted into the jawbone come at a higher cost.
+Unlike regular dentures that only sit on top of the gums, implant dentures are secured to the jawbone and fuse over time.
 This creates a stable, solid foundation for your new smile and doesn’t cause you to worry about your prosthetics slipping or falling out while eating or speaking.
 You also do not have to worry about regular adjustments because your implants are firmly in place and can last 30 years or longer with proper maintenance and care.

 Does Dental Insurance Cover Dentures?